yeutterg/hyperion/Install_Hyperion_MacOS.md

 Updated 2018-01-06

-This guide details the installation of [Hyperion](https://hyperion-project.org/), an application to mimic the functionality of [Ambilight]() or [DreamScreen](), on MacOS.
+This guide details the installation of [Hyperion](https://hyperion-project.org/), an application to mimic the functionality of [Ambilight](https://en.wikipedia.org/wiki/Ambilight), on MacOS.

 Hyperion does not come pre-packaged for MacOS, so you have to compile it yourself.

 A [similar guide](https://github.com/hyperion-project/hyperion/blob/master/CompileHowto.txt) is provided on the Hyperion Project GitHub, but is not specific to Mac systems and could lead to confusion.
-In addition, I had a number of build issues with the stable version of MacOS High Sierra.
-So, this guide is written for the next generation (alpha) version of the software, [Hyperion.ng](https://github.com/hyperion-project/hyperion.ng).
+In addition, I had a number of build issues with those instructions on MacOS High Sierra.
+So, this guide is written for a [forked version](https://github.com/yeutterg/hyperion-macos) tested to work on my system.

+**Disclaimer:**

 This guide was tested on a system running MacOS High Sierra.
 I cannot guarantee this will work smoothly on your system.
 This is alpha software, so expect issues even after install.